sass-eyeglass/spriting-example/README.md

-# eyeglass spriting example
+## eyeglass spriting example

-Clone the repository, then:
+Clone the repository, then run `npm install`.

-	npm install
-	npm install -g broccoli-cli

-To compile `sass/styles.scss`, run

-	broccoli build css

-Css is generated at `css/styles.css`.
-View the project at `index.html`.
+Running `./build.js` will generate the spritemaps and css in the `dist` directory and serve files from here.
+An example of sprites usage will run at `localhost:8080`.